Ununderstanding

 – James Carse

 We seem to be losing this capacity because our tools are converting intellectual infinite games into finite ones.
 Our patience to wade through wrong turns and minutiae is wearing thin.
 We rarely tolerate not-knowing.
-Instead of “I wonder how this works,” we default to “I need a solution.”
-The first builds cognitive muscle, the second just transfers information.
-Knowing implicitly that at a moment’s notice we can solve the puzzle is proving to be a difficult proposition to ignore, but there is no strain, no deliberation, and no heart burn.
+We default to solutions over wonder.
+Knowing implicitly that at a moment’s notice we can solve the puzzle is proving to be difficult to ignore, but there is no strain or heart burn.
 The more we opt out of the discomfort, the more we eliminate the skills that are needed to produce real capability.
-The process of sitting with confusion, following dead ends, and gradually building understanding reinforces that “I am able” in a way that instant answers cannot.
+The process of sitting with confusion and gradually building understanding reinforces that “I am able” in a way that instant answers don’t.
 I see this sentiment echoed in a recent Nature paper.

 “Writing compels us to think — not in the chaotic, non-linear way our minds typically wander, but in a structured, intentional manner.
 By writing it down, we can sort years of research, data and analysis into an actual story, thereby identifying our main message and the influence of our work.”2